 Although it is minor mineral sandstone is the third largest revenue-earning mineral in the state of Rajasthan.
-Sandstone had traditionally been in use for building purposes in

-Locating the sandstone quarries of Jodhpur district
+Sandstone has traditionally been in use for building purposes in the district.
+It has a substantial local market and a growing demand in other states due to it's decorative possibilities.
+Locating the sandstone quarries of Jodhpur district.
+Without a 5 km radius of Jodhpur city.

-Within a 5 km radius of Jodhpur city.
-Soorsagar, Fidsaur, Kaliberi, Devria: 4310 quarries.
+Soorsagar, Fidsaur, Kaliber, Devria: 4310 quarries.

-Keru and Pabu magra, 12 km from Jodhpur city; 3000 quarries
+Keru and Pabu magra, 12 km from Jodhpur city: 3000 quarries